Elder and Youth Legacy Program

 Strong applications will demonstrate a clear link between the Elders, participants, the artistic practice being shared, and the expenses to be covered by the grant.

 If either date falls on a weekend or statutory holiday, the deadline moves to the next business day.

 Note that meeting the eligibility criteria does not guarantee that you will receive a grant.

-It is strongly recommended that potential applicants speak to an Officer in the Aboriginal Arts Office to confirm their eligibility before submitting their request.
+It is strongly recommended that potential applicants speak to the program officer to confirm their eligibility before submitting their application.

 Organizations must show an ongoing commitment to Aboriginal arts.
 The organization must show that the Elder and Aboriginal youth participants have helped to develop the project outline, goals and objectives, and that they have set a timeline that works for them.

 1-800-263-5588 (toll-free) or 613-566-4414, ext.
 4178